jsdom/webidl-conversions/README.md

 ## Status

-So far only `boolean`, `DOMString`, and `double` types are implemented.
+So far only `boolean`, `DOMString`, `double`, and `void` types are implemented.
 This list will grow over time in service of the [HTML as Custom Elements](https://github.com/dglazkov/html-as-custom-elements) project, but in the meantime, pull requests welcome!

 I'm not sure yet what the strategy will be for modifiers, e.g. [`[Clamp]`](http://heycam.github.io/webidl/#Clamp).
 Maybe something like `conversions["unsigned long"](x, { clamp: true })`?
 We'll see.